MelGrubb/BuilderGenerator/README.md

 ## Known Issues ##

 As of Visual Studio version 16.9.2, you may see complaints from CodeLens when editing classes decorated with the ```[GenerateBuilder]``` attribute.
-This is a known issue, and should be fixed in a future release.
-In the meantime, the builder classes are being properly generated and can be used.
+This is a known issue, and should be fixed in a future release of Visual Studio.
+In the meantime, the builder classes _are_ being properly generated and can be used.
 It's an annoyance more than anything, and hopefully we won't have to live with it for much longer.

 ## Installation ##